DadBodDao/DadBodDocs/docs/DadBodNFT.md

 # DadBod NFT
+10,000 DadBods.
-9001 DadBods, just to be over 9000.
+9,001 for public mint, just to be over 9000.
+199 reserved for those who have attained the rank of [whitelisted](Whitelist.md).
+800 reserved for auctions, custom bods, and future competitions.
-Claim them starting **Decemeber 1st, 2022**
+Claim them starting **Decemeber 1st, 2022, 12:00AM UTC**

 ## Traits
 **Randomized Genetics**